Discover what you’ll need to apply to Pennsylvania College of Health Sciences, when to submit your application and what to expect next.

 - Use SAT code #2374 or ACT code #3609 to send scores directly to us.

-- Preferred applicants will have a combined reading and math score of 1000 or greater.
+- Preferred applicants will have a combined reading and math score on the SAT of 1000 or greater, and/or a composite ACT score of 21 or greater.

 - These exams are not required if more than two years have elapsed since either graduation or the earning of the GED.

 - Class rank

 - Academic performance in secondary- and college-level math and science courses

 - Community service

 Some programs have additional admission requirements, which can be found on individual program pages within Academics.

 - A high school transcript or official GED transcript.
 Your high school transcript must have an official school stamp and include both work completed through the junior year and courses in progress during senior year.